akhamdo/MyOpenLayersTest/README.md

 # MyOpenLayersTest
 this is an old version
-I will try to fix to work with the new (6.1) one
+I am testing how to switch to the new (6.1) one